jeanmarcj/JeanMarcJuif_6_09022021/README.md

 # Projet OpenclassRooms So Pekocko

 A partir d'un front end fourni, coder une API back-end en fonction du cahier des charges fourni.

+With a front-end, code an API to store informations.
+The data base should use MongoDB.
+Secure the API.

-## Technologies utilisées :
+## What is used for this project :
 Node-JS (nodemon)
 Express 4.16
 Mongo-db : data base